MobileLifestyle/MobileLifestyle.github.io/_pages/schedule.md

 Before the conference, participants will receive a welcoming message containing an introduction to the workshop.

 ## At the Workshop
 The workshop schedule is outlined in the sidebar table.
-We begin with a brief introduction (*Welcome*).
-We then *set the stage* and provide initial thoughts on design methods.
+We begin with a brief introduction from the event organizers (*Welcome*).
+Professor Wendy Ju will then give a talk about *Prototyping Methods* and provide initial thoughts on design methods.
 Based on these and the proposed design methods of the workshop papers, participants will engage in a discussion and use the methods hands-on.
 We will ask the participants to film how they would interact with the prototype and van.
 The results will be displayed throughout the workshop to stimulate